What’s happening in our schools?

 The Cobb Schools Communications Department aims to answer those questions for the community every day.

 In order to reach our community as quickly as possible, we use a variety of communications channels including email, text message, phone, the District website, Facebook, Twitter, Instagram, podcasts, and YouTube.
-In fact, we sent out more than 844,000 text messages, 602,000 emails, 5,000 phone calls, over 30 stories, and a number of podcasts in just one month.
+In fact, in an average month, we send out more than 844,000 text messages, 602,000 emails, 5,000 phone calls, over 30 stories, and dozens of social media posts which over 5,000,000 people see, read, and hear in just one month!

 It is important that the community know about the dedicated educators, like Osborne High School’s Annette Hansard, who has been teaching students for more than 50 years.
 It is important for the community to know that there are officers like Officer Phil Bradford charged with keeping our students safe.